Don’t just train your eyes, train your brain

 gS Pitch-IQ™ and Fastpitch-IQ™ is the revolutionary tool for training pitch recognition.

 Hitting is a prime example of quick visual perception and action.
-Theoretically, it should be impossible to hit a ninety mile fast or a curve ball that falls off the table.
+Theoretically, it should be impossible to hit a ninety mile fastball or a curveball that falls off the table.
 The difficulty of the task is of course expressed in the dismal success ratios of batters.
 We consider a batter good if they fail 70% of the time.
 Yet hitters do succeed sometimes.
 And the good ones do it with some form of consistency.

 How can they perform this incredibly difficult task?
 Hint, it’s not the eyes making the seemingly impossible possible.
 The eyes are only the pathway to the brain.
 It’s the brain that is calculating the information taken in from the eyes and meshing it with movement to hit a ball.